JohnDieSchere/quickpbsa/README.md

 ### Preliminary step detection

-The preliminary step detection is based on the works of Kalafut and Vischer () ...
+The preliminary step detection is based on the work of Kalafut and Visscher [(10.1016/j.cpc.2008.06.008)](https://doi.org/10.1016/j.cpc.2008.06.008).
+In the algorithm steps are sucessively placed and the Schwarz Information Criterion is evaluated with and without the added steps.
+In the modified version used here steps with a step height below the `threshold` parameter are rejected.

 The optional parameters of the preliminary step detection can be set by providing a dictionary as an optional argument in `quickpbsa.pbsa_file()`:
 ```python